Commack, New York: Landmarks

 Commack is home to the oldest Methodist Church building in New York state, the Commack Methodist Church, built in 1789 as the Comac Church.
 It is listed on the National Register of Historic Places and is one of the oldest buildings in Commack.

-The American Basketball Association's New York Nets, later the New Jersey Nets, and now the Brooklyn Nets, played their second season (1968–69) at the Long Island Arena in Commack.
+The American Basketball Association's New York Nets, later the New Jersey Nets, and then the Brooklyn Nets, played their second season (1968–69) at the Long Island Arena in Commack.
 Musician Peter Frampton recorded some tracks for the album Frampton Comes Alive! during a concert at the arena.
 The Eastern Hockey League's Long Island Ducks also played there.
-The arena, demolished in 1996, is now the site of a shopping center that includes Hobby Lobby and Target stores.
+The arena, demolished in 1996, became the site of a shopping center.

 The National Jewish Sports Hall of Fame and Museum is located in the Suffolk Y Jewish Community Center in Commack.

 The Commack Fire Department celebrated its centennial in 2006.

 Sunshine Acres was built sometime in the mid-1800s and was home to Dr. Darling B. Whitney.
 The property was sold to the Brooklyn Baptist Young Peoples Union in 1915 and became a fresh air home, or camp, named Sunshine Acres.
 The house was located on Townline Road just north of the Methodist Church and served as the main building for the camp.
 The dorms, dining hall, and chapel were on top of the hill across the fields.

 Commack Volunteer Ambulance Corps celebrated its 50th anniversary in 2016.

 Harned Brothers Sawmill was built in the 1840s and has been run by the Harned family since the Great Depression.
 It is the only circular-sawmill still in operation on Long Island.

+Education

+The vast majority of Commack is served by the Commack School District.
+However, there are small parts of Commack that are served by Northport-East Northport Union Free School District, the Hauppauge Union Free School District, the Smithtown Central School District, and the Kings Park Central School District.